-Joe Johnson and Aleksandra Dagunts are protégés of Taylor who are committed to selflessly providing support to the rock climbing community.
-Both coach children tirelessly and share a passion for technical solutions to problems.
+Also supporting the project are Joe Johnson and Aleksandra Dagunts who are committed to selflessly providing support to the rock climbing community.
+Both have coached children tirelessly and share a passion for technical solutions to problems.
 Joe works at the National Institutes of Health while Aleksandra is working on a degree in Biology at George Washington University.